InteropIO/finsemble-bloomberg/docs_src/README.md

 ## How it works
-The integration is comprised of a native (.Net) bridge application that acts as a Desktop service for communicating with the terminal via Terminal Connect and the BLP API.
+The integration is comprised of a native (.Net) bridge application that acts as a Desktop service for communicating with the terminal via Terminal Connect and the Bloomberg Desktop API (DAPI).
 The Bridge application exposes an API via the Finsemble router for which a [Typescript client class](../src/clients/BloombergBridgeClient) is provided.
 The client can be imported into Finsemble Javascript components or custom desktop services that you build.
-The client may also be used as a preload, where it will be added into FSBL Object as `FSBL.Clients.BloombergBridgeClient`.
+The client may also be used as a preload, where it will be added into the FSBL Object as `FSBL.Clients.BloombergBridgeClient`.

 Documentation for the Typescript client implementation can be found [here](modules/_bloombergbridgeclient_.md).